Getting Started

 # Clone the template with a custom remote name

-git clone -o seed -b master --single-branch \
+git clone -o seed -b main --single-branch \

 https://github.com/kriasoft/react-starter-kit.git my-app